vitberget/studiecirkel-exercises/week1/src/main/kotlin/com/hackosynth/week1/dndcharacter/README.md

 ## Dnd Character
-In the game Dungeons & Dragons (Dnd), each player starts by making a character.
+In the game Dungeons & Dragons (DnD), each player starts by making a character.
 This character has, among other things, six abilities: strength, dexterity, constitution, intelligence, wisdom and charisma.
 Theses six abilities are generated randomly.